ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

     start_x=1
     gpu_mem=128

-All this does after next reboot is instructing the main operating system (a RTOS called [ThreadX running on the VideoCore CPU](https://ownyourbits.com/2019/02/02/whats-wrong-with-the-raspberry-pi/)) to reserve more memory for the VideoCore and start the ThreadX routines dealing with the camera.
+All this does after the mandatory reboot is instructing the main operating system (a RTOS called [ThreadX running on the VideoCore CPU](https://ownyourbits.com/2019/02/02/whats-wrong-with-the-raspberry-pi/)) to reserve more memory for itself and start the ThreadX routines dealing with the camera.
 Of course this memory is now missing at the guest OS:

     root@raspberrypi:~# free -h
                   total        used        free      shared  buff/cache   available